PawelSuwinski/moodle-auth_emailotp/README.md

 - *revoke threshold*: login failures limit causing revoke of the generated password
 - *minimum request period*: a time in seconds after which another password can be generated

-Signup and user creation on first login takes place only in case of using email as username (not to be confused with the `authloginviaemail` global setting) if not prevented (global setting `authpreventaccountcreation`) and parts of email address may be mapped to profile fields using PCRE expressions.
+Signup and user creation on first login if not prevented (global setting `authpreventaccountcreation`) takes place only in case of using email as username (not to be confused with the `authloginviaemail` global setting) and parts of email address may be mapped to profile fields using PCRE expressions.

-Auth instruction setting (global `auth_instructions`) is recommended depending on the adopted user account policy and plugin settings.
+Auth instruction setting (global `auth_instructions`) is recommended depending on the adopted user account policy and plugin configuration.

 See also: `fieldsmapping_help` setting form for [mapping usage example](lang/en/auth_emailotp.php).